calliope-project/typedconfig/doc/architecture.rst

 .. image :: images/config_parsing_flow.png

-The configuration keys are organised in an hierarchical tree, a nested dictionary.
-So first we create an easy to look-up list of path objects (which themselves are a sequence keys) to make the dictionary easily addressable and queryable.
+The configuration keys are organised in an hierarchical tree, effectively a nested dictionary.
+First we create an easy to look-up list of path objects (which themselves are a sequence of keys) to make the dictionary easily addressable and queryable.

 .. image :: images/dict_processing.png

-Since the types are nested, the parser starts at the leaf nodes, walks up the hierarchy, and transforms the dictionary from the type specifications to a master config type.
-This happens in two steps;
-first the leaf nodes are remapped to config types:
+Since the types are nested, the parser starts at the leaf nodes, walks up the hierarchy, and transforms the dictionary specifying the types to a master config Python type.
+This happens iteratively; starting with the leaf nodes, they are remapped to Python types:

 .. image :: images/dict_transform_1.png